FossGuru-SK/foss-guru/community/kits/python/intro.md

 - It’s **open-source**, which means it’s free—like your best friend's Wi-Fi.
 - You can install it, use it, and make a million-dollar app with it, all without paying a dime.
 Cha-ching! 💸
+- Also, there are multiple libraries available for you just on your finger tip.

 ---